 The reason that most of us go on holiday is to get some much-needed relaxation or spend time doing something that we enjoy.
 The last thing that any holidaymaker wants is to suffer an accident abroad.
-Not only are the injures caused painful and distressing, but also they can also be very costly.
+Not only are the injuries caused usually painful and distressing, but also they can also be very costly.
 It goes without saying that knowledge is power when it comes to avoiding an accident abroad.
 Here is a guide to some accidents that can occur overseas and advice on how you can best avoid them.

 When travelling abroad many people worry about the about the possibility of a plane crash.
 In fact, flying is actually one of the safest modes of transport, with very few accidents occurring given the number of miles that are covered each day.